-This Evidence of Coverage comprises the entire contract between you and Harvard Pilgrim Health Care of New England, Inc. It can only be modified by writing by an authorized officer of Harvard Pilgrim Health Care of New England, Inc. with approval from CMS.
+This Evidence of Coverage comprises the entire contract between you and Harvard Pilgrim Health Care of New England, Inc. It can only be modified by writing by an authorized officer of Harvard Pilgrim Health Care of New England, Inc. with approval from the Centers for Medicare and Medicaid Services (CMS).
 No other action by Harvard Pilgrim Health Care of New England, Inc. including the deliberate non-enforcement of any benefit limit, shall be deemed to waive or alter any part of this Evidence of Coverage.
 Changes can be made on an annual basis.
-Changes made during the year can only result in (1) an increase of benefits (2) a decrease in member cost sharing or (3) changes to utilization management practices, including but not limited to, authorization and referrals.
-Any changes to the Evidence of Coverage must be approved in advance by CMS.
+Changes made during the year can only result in (1) an increase of benefits (2) a decrease in member cost sharing or (3) changes to utilization management practices, including but not limited to authorizations.
+Any changes to the Evidence of Coverage must be approved in advance by Centers for Medicare & Medicaid Services (CMS).